spodermees/Project-7-8/documentatie/onderzoek/eigenonderzoek/Bundelonderzoek/BundelonderzoekE.md

 ## 3. Theoretical Framework

 Literature confirms that bundle geometry plays a pivotal role in sensing accuracy.
 Zubia et al. (2024) outline that trifurcated optical fiber displacement sensors use beam geometry to balance sensitivity and range.
-The method they propose allows optimization of fiber bundle dimensions based on sensitivity, range, and beam divergence [7].
-Similarly, Hasch et al. (2012) argue that radar systems benefit from narrower beams for precision, especially in short-range scenarios like parking assistance [8].
+The method they propose allows optimization of fiber bundle dimensions based on sensitivity, range, and beam divergence [1].
+Similarly, Hasch et al. (2012) argue that radar systems benefit from narrower beams for precision, especially in short-range scenarios like parking assistance [2].
+The key formula used to describe optical beam responsivity is detailed in Appendix A.

 ---